-The Sue Mango Memorial Garden is a living tribute to the memory and enduring legacy of Sue Mango, the former Director of Development for the Lied Center, who passed away in 2023.
-Sue was a cherished member of the Lawrence community, known for her warmth, generosity, and passion for the arts.
-An avid gardener and a devoted lover of chocolate, she found joy in cultivating beauty—both in the landscape and in the lives of those around her.
-This garden serves as a peaceful sanctuary, inviting visitors to pause, reflect, and immerse themselves in the natural beauty that Sue so deeply cherished.
+The Sue Mango Memorial Garden is a living tribute to Sue Mango, the former Director of Development for the Lied Center, who passed away in 2023.
+A beloved member of the Lawrence community, Sue was known for her warmth, generosity, passion for the arts, and love of gardening.
+This garden honors her spirit, offering a peaceful space for reflection, beauty, and connection.

-At the heart of the garden, a striking cross-laminated timber canopy stands as a central feature.
-Supported by a dynamic arrangement of alternating weathering steel round columns and two clusters of three round columns, the canopy provides both shelter and aesthetic cohesion.
-Wrapped in weathering steel, the sunshade takes on the appearance of a floating planter, echoing the raised garden beds below.
-Beneath this canopy, a rammed earth wall and timber benches transform a once-overlooked area into an inviting retreat, offering a welcoming space for quiet contemplation, conversation, and community gatherings.
+At its center stands a striking cross-laminated timber canopy, supported by alternating steel columns and two clusters of three.
+Clad in weathering steel, the canopy resembles a floating planter and unifies the garden’s design.
+Beneath it, a rammed earth wall and timber benches create an inviting retreat for contemplation, conversation, and community gatherings.

 Year: 2025